Azure-Samples/communication-services-web-calling-hero/README.md

 # Group Calling Sample

+## Overview

-This is a sample application to show how the Azure Communication Services Calling Web SDK can be used to build a group calling experience.
+This is a sample application to show how we can use the `@azure/communication-react` package to build a calling experience.

-A separate branch with features currently in public preview is [available](https://github.com/Azure-Samples/communication-services-web-calling-hero/tree/public-preview).
-Features include: Teams Interop which in public preview and uses beta SDKs that are not meant for production use.
-Please use the main branch sample for any production scenarios.
+Learn more about the [Azure Communication Services UI Library](https://azure.github.io/communication-ui-library/).
+The client-side application is a React based user interface.
+Alongside this front-end is a NodeJS web application powered by ExpressJS that performs functionality like minting new user tokens for each call participant.

 Additional documentation for this sample can be found on [Microsoft Docs](https://docs.microsoft.com/azure/communication-services/samples/calling-hero-sample).